conda/conda/docs/source/building/environment-vars.rst

     - Inherited from your shell environment.
   * - ``PATH``
     - Inherited from your shell environment, and augmented with ``$PREFIX/bin``
+  * - ``CMAKE_GENERATOR``
+    - The CMake generator string for the current build environment.
+On Unix systems, this is always "Unix Makefiles".
+On Windows, it is generated according to the Visual Studio version activated at build time, e.g. "Visual Studio 9 2008 Win64"

 When building "Unix-style" packages on Windows, which are then usually statically linked to executables, we do this in a special *Library* directory